Manjari (Indian singer): Career

-Since 2004, Manjari has performed Hindustani Classical concerts in India and the world over under the banner of "Soorya".
+Since 2003, Manjari has performed Hindustani Classical concerts in India and the world over under the banner of "Soorya".
 Manjari also gained popularity as a Ghazal singer.
 She performed an exclusive Ghazal show titled 'Khayal' in 'Media One TV' featuring popular Ghazals of yesteryears.

-Manjari won the Kerala State Film Award for the best female singer twice; first in 2004, for the song Mukilin makale in the film Makalku and second in 2008 for the song Mullulla Murikkinmel in Vilapangalkappuram.
+Manjari won the Kerala State Film Award for the best female singer twice; first in 2004, for the song Mukilin makale in the film Makalkku and second in 2008 for the song Mullulla Murikkinmel in Vilapangalkappuram.

 Manjari is a playback singer and Live performer.
 She has set up her own band for Ghazal Concerts and performs at various venues in India and abroad.
 Manjari continues to pursue her studies in Hindustani Classical Music under the tutelage of Pandit Ramesh Julé of Kirana Gharana.

 In 2016 she won the Sahir and Adeeb International Award for her contribution to Urdu and the genre of ghazals.
 Among the four recipients, she was the only Indian to receive the award in 2016.
 She is also the youngest Indian to receive the award.
 In the past Adeeb International has awarded the Sahir and Adeeb awards to almost 60 eminent personalities and legends like Gulzar, Javed Akhtar, Kaifi Azmi, B R Chopra, Shabana Azmi, Sharmila Tagore, Begum Bushra Rehman amongst others.

-Personal life

-Manjari was born to Babu Rajendran and Dr. Latha; she also has a younger sister named Madhuri.
-She is an alumnus of Indian School, Al Wadi Al Kabir in the Sultanate of Oman.

-Manjari is married to her childhood friend Jerin.